cpimenta/Acoustic-scattering/README.md

 # SET UP

 All integral equations is implemented in fortran and wrapped to python.
 Use f2py to create a module from fortran and use in python.
 The files betas.txt and modes.txt is an example of a modal basis for a clamped plate at leading edge and free at trailing edge.
+Different geometries and boundary conditions can be used in the code.